CKE(LOCAL) - SAFETY PROGRAM/RISK MANAGEMENT: SECURITY PERSONNEL

 The chief of police shall be accountable to and shall report to the Superintendent.
 In accordance with law, the Superintendent shall not delegate this supervisory responsibility.

 The jurisdiction of police officers shall include all territory within District boundaries, as well as all real and personal property outside the boundaries of the District that is owned, leased, or rented by the District, or is otherwise under the District's control.

 Police officers employed by the District shall have all the powers, privileges, and immunities of police officers on or off duty within the jurisdiction of the District.
-District police officers shall have the authority to:
+Subject to limitations in law, District police officers shall have the authority to:

 Protect the safety and welfare of any person in the jurisdiction of the District and protect the property of the District.